-Over 4,000 size/grade combinations across ten grades of tool steel, alloy and stainless steel are available every day and shipped the same day out of Precision Marshall national distribution center in Bolingbrook, Illinois over 99% of the time.
-These flat bars are finished to a 32 RMS finish within an .001 tolerance on the surface and are produced and available off the shelf in 18, 24, 36, and 72 inch and one-meter lengths.
+Over 4,000 size/grade combinations across ten grades of tool steel, alloy and stainless steel are available every day and shipped the same day out of Precision Marshall's national distribution center in Bolingbrook, Illinois over 99% of the time.
+These flat bars are finished to a 32 RMS finish within a tolerance of +/- .001 on the surface and are produced and available off the shelf in 18, 24, 36, and 72 inch and one-meter lengths.
 Custom, special tolerance items are made to order and typically shipped in three calendar days or less.